sefinch/sefinch.github.io/index.md

 ### 3. -- ConvoSenseGenerator

-I developed ConvoSenseGenerator, a fine-tuned T5 model that generates commonsense inferences for a provided dialogue context.
+ConvoSenseGenerator is a fine-tuned T5 model that generates commonsense inferences for a provided dialogue context.
 It is fine-tuned on a new dialogue commonsense dataset, ConvoSense, collected using GPT that boasts greater contextual novelty, a higher volume of inferences per example, and substantially enriched detail compared to previous datasets.

 Example commonsense inference outputs of the ConvoSenseGenerator:
 <br>